Oklahoma City Thunder (30-23, 19-8 home)

 The Lakers aren’t a very defensive team, they’re giving up 110.5 points per game, second worst in the NBA.
 For that reason, when the Lakers score under 100 points, they’re 3-13.
 That’s key for the Thunder.
 Gotta hit 100 and keep the Lakers from doing that.

 Over the last five games, Russell Westbrook has been riding the struggle bus.
 He’s shooting only 41.1 percent and 5.4 turnovers per game.
 His scoring is down by almost two full points and the Thunder have gone 2-3 over that stretch.
 The Thunder need Westbrook to do his thing.
 When the Thunder win, Westbrook is averaging 25.5 points and shooting over 46 percent.
 That’s what the Thunder need.
 Get back to being Aggressive-brook.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!